 origins.

 I grew up just outside Washington D.C., but my expatriate story started before I did.
 My parents spent nearly a decade living in Vicenza, a small military town near Venice, before moving back to the States and having me.
-Italians like to say everything good here is made in Italy, and I have always felt a strange connection to that.

 Growing up, Italy felt like a second home, many summers spent here.
 Never would I have thought my life would have become so full circle, following in the footsteps of my parents.